-- 61. Governing bodies and proprietors should ensure an appropriate senior member of staff, from the school or college leadership team, is appointed to the role of designated safeguarding lead.
+67. Governing bodies and proprietors should ensure an appropriate senior member of staff, from the school or college leadership team, is appointed to the role of designated safeguarding lead.
 The designated safeguarding lead should take lead responsibility for safeguarding and child protection.
-This should be explicit in the roleholder's job description (see Annex B, which describes the broad areas of responsibility and activities related to the role). - 62.
-It is a matter for individual schools and colleges as to whether they choose to have one or more deputy designated safeguarding leads.
-Any deputies should be trained to the same standard as the designated safeguarding lead. - 63.
-Whilst the activities of the designated safeguarding lead can be delegated to appropriately trained deputies, the ultimate lead responsibility for safeguarding and child protection, as set out above, remains with the designated safeguarding lead.
-This responsibility should not be delegated. - 64.
-The designated safeguarding lead and any deputies should liaise with the three safeguarding partners and work with other agencies in line with Working Together to Safeguard Children. - 65.
-During term time, the designated safeguarding lead and/or a deputy should always be available (during school or college hours) for staff in the school or college to discuss any safeguarding concerns.
-It is a matter for individual schools and colleges and the designated safeguarding lead to arrange adequate and appropriate cover arrangements for any out of hours/out of term activities. - 66.
-The designated safeguarding lead and any deputies should undergo training to provide them with the knowledge and skills required to carry out the role.
-The training should be updated every two years. - 67.
-In addition to their formal training as set out above, their knowledge and skills should be updated (for example via e-bulletins, meeting other designated safeguarding leads, or taking time to read and digest safeguarding developments), at regular intervals, and at least annually, to keep up with any developments relevant to their role.
+This should be explicit in the role-holder's job description (see Annex B, which describes the broad areas of responsibility and activities related to the role).

+68. It is a matter for individual schools and colleges as to whether they choose to have one or more deputy designated safeguarding leads.
+Any deputy (or deputies) should be trained to the same standard as the designated safeguarding lead.

+69. Whilst the activities of the designated safeguarding lead can be delegated to appropriately trained deputies, the ultimate lead responsibility for safeguarding and child protection, as set out above, remains with the designated safeguarding lead.
+This responsibility should not be delegated.

+70. The designated safeguarding lead and any deputies should liaise with the three safeguarding partners and work with other agencies in line with Working Together to Safeguard Children.
+NPCC- When to call the police should help designated safeguarding leads understand when they should consider calling the police and what to expect when they do.

+71. During term time, the designated safeguarding lead and/or a deputy should always be available (during school or college hours) for staff in the school or college to discuss any safeguarding concerns.
+It is a matter for individual schools and colleges and the designated safeguarding lead to arrange adequate and appropriate cover arrangements for any out of hours/out of term activities.

+72. The designated safeguarding lead and any deputies should undergo training to provide them with the knowledge and skills required to carry out the role.
+The training should be updated every two years.

+73. In addition to their formal training as set out above, their knowledge and skills should be updated (for example via e-bulletins, meeting other designated safeguarding leads, or taking time to read and digest safeguarding developments), at regular intervals, and at least annually, to keep up with any developments relevant to their role.

-Multi-agency working22
+Multi-agency working